 The ReFUEL Laboratory is one of the few facilities in the United States with a chassis dynamometer that operates with laboratory-grade emissions analysis equipment.
 The dynamometer is supported by 72 data acquisition channels along with fuel metering and combustion analysis subsystems.
 It can test the performance and emissions of medium- and heavy-duty vehicles—from small trucks and delivery vans to full-size buses and Class 8 tractors.

-For more information regarding the ReFUEL Laboratory, please contact:
+For more information, please visit the ReFUEL website or contact:

 The Thermal Test Facility (TTF) at the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL) focuses on energy management of the built environment.
 Through analysis of efficient heating, ventilating, and air conditioning (HVAC) strategies, automated home energy management (AHEM), and energy storage systems, scientists uncover solutions for cost-effectively reducing the nation’s electric demand and energy consumption, expanding the use of renewable electricity to transportation, and enhancing the reliability and stability of the power grid.
 TTF researchers also study substitutes for high-global-warming-potential (High GWP) refrigerants, improving the health and durability of buildings, effectively using available solar resources, and improving the performance of electric vehicle energy storage components and systems.
 The Thermal Test Facility is home to the following laboratories: